 I once spoke to a group of about three hundred people.
 They all wore name tags.
-Many knew each other already, but in case they forgot a moniker, a tag attached to a shoulder was a good reminder.
+Many knew each other already, but in case they forgot someone's moniker, a tag attached to a shoulder was a good reminder.

 None of them knew me.